 So here are four reasons naked yoga groups get started.
-They give gay men a chance to meet one another in a non-sexual context.
+They give gay men a chance to meet one another and connect in a non-sexual context.
 Women’s classes can be about women’s empowerment.
 All naked yoga classes are about developing a positive attitude toward one’s body.
-And a lot of naturists or nudists enjoy opportunities for nude activities.
-But these groups are taping into a long tradition in the history of yoga that offer a spiritual reason for nakedness.
-For that history we go back to ancient India
+And a lot of naturists enjoy opportunities for nude activities.
+But these groups are tapping into a long tradition in the history of yoga that offers a spiritual reason for nakedness.
+For that history we go back to ancient India.

 The earliest Western encounter with Indian yogis was in the 4th century BC, when the army of Alexander the Great advanced into India.
 Alexander met men whom the Greeks called gymnosophists (“naked philosphers”).